 S: How is the economy right down?

-VS: We’re currently in a slowdown phase and our economy is going through a recession.
+VS: We’re currently in a economic slowdown phase and our economy is going through a recession.
 Three months of lockdown has resulted in shutting down businesses, making the economy slow-moving now.
 I understand a lot of people and businesses have been impacted; and it’s quite alarming for many.

 S: Can you tell us the new changes that have sprouted during the lockdown?
 Are there any new trends?